-Note: Prevailing winds can have a dramatic affect on the cooling of glass surfaces and as a result relative levels of inside humidity may be impacted by up to 10%.
+Note: Prevailing winds can have a dramatic effect on the cooling of glass surfaces and as a result relative levels of inside humidity may be impacted by up to 10%.

 Interior surface condensation can occur on any cool surface.
 Cool water pipes, toilet tanks, poorly insulated walls or floors, metal hinges or locks on exterior doors – not just on window surfaces.
-A high relative humidity with cold surface temperatures creates the most problem.
-This type of condensation can occur no matter how well built a home is.
+High relative humidity with cold surface temperatures creates the most problems.
+This type of condensation can occur no matter how well built a house is.
 Covering the window with curtains can restrict air movement and result in a cooler glass surface, which increases condensation.

 Resulting condensation could cause deterioration of the insulation or the structure.
 When re-siding you should seal all leakage areas – such as behind the baseboard and around electrical outlets – from the inside to reduce moisture into the wall.